I had last Friday off from work. Jake didn't. So it was a girls day!

 After breakfast sharing a yogurt parfait (the sharing meaning 85% Abigail, 15% me), I took her to Toys R Us.
 I expected somewhat of a disaster now that we are more than capable of spreading a chest of toys across the whole house within minutes at home.
 And maybe a fight when we left.
 So, I explained that we were going to 'look' at the toys, and that maybe, if she was good, we could pick one to 'pay munny' & bring home.

-Along the way, up & down each aisle, she was carrying one thing at all times & I couldn't wait to see which would be the winner & come home with us.
+Along the way, up and down each aisle, she was carrying one thing at all times and I couldn't wait to see which would be the winner and come home with us.
 It was at first a plastic dinosaur.
 He was put down for an electronic puppy that barked.
 Then a princess crown.
-And finally, at the end, I said "right, it's time to go, what do you want to 'pay munny' for & bring home with us?"
+And finally, at the end, I said "right, it's time to go, what do you want to 'pay munny' for and bring home with us?"

-With complete understanding & zero 'moments', my adorable, well-behaved little girl chose these:
+With complete understanding and zero 'moments', my adorable, well-behaved little girl chose these:

 It was a GREAT morning showing me the joys of having a little girl.
 Who was so good!